pablovaldes/oce/bugs.md

 dozens of issues.
 Specific titles will be more useful to you than vague ones;
 "plotting problem" tells you almost nothing, while "plotTS() isopcynals are misplaced" is probably enough to tell you if you should investigate that report in more detail.

-Resist the urge to put multiple issues in one report.
+4. **Should there be sub-issues?** This is usually a bad idea, since focused issues are easier for the developers to address, and much more helpful to other users who have similar interests.

-4. **What to include within an issue report.** It is helpful if bug reports contain (a) test code that demonstrates the problem but does very little else, (b) a statement of the expected result, (c) a statement of the actual result, (d) the output from the R command `sessionInfo()`.
+5. **What to include within an issue report.** It is helpful if bug reports contain (a) test code that demonstrates the problem but does very little else, (b) a statement of the expected result, (c) a statement of the actual result, (d) the output from the R command `sessionInfo()`.
 For bugs that either